An adult game

 We are living in the midst of an unprecedented era of tolerance and multiculturalism.
 To many young Americans, the cultural experiences that enrich their personal lives are valid only if they involve non-Western perspectives and people.

 Cultural practices like going to games, staying with friends on Saturday nights, attending the parents’ parties, staying up late with peers to play card games or play video games, and participating in cultural celebrations are being viewed as relatively exotic, anomalous, or culturally radical.
 This is because they represent important sources of cultural information that were traditionally given great attention by educators and society at large.
+Although, that’s not to say that things like video games aren’t still incredibly popular these days, just perhaps that they have evolved slightly.
+Nowadays, online gaming is something that many people take part in, with some even making use of the internet to search for things like a call to arms runeword to make their Diablo 2 gaming experience extra-rewarding.

 In a culture where younger Americans have grown up with an ingrained suspicion of the traditional values of being respectful to adults, sharing feelings, and not stealing other people’s toys, that culturally progressive approach to life seems neither authentic nor traditional.
 In fact, many parents complain that it makes their kids uncool and makes it much harder to motivate them to go out and socialize, spend time with their friends, and meet new people.